aws-samples/hyperledger-on-kubernetes/remote-org/README.md

 The README below will focus on integrating a new organisation into an existing Fabric network, where the new org could be running its peers anywhere.

+## TODO
+Step 2 currently uses the env.sh file to provide configuration for the new org.
+This file also contains details of the orderer org, which results in step 2 generating and creating Kubernetes pods for org0 and the new org.
+We do not need org0.
+It would be better if we do not generate anything for org0 in the account for the new org.

 ## What is the process for creating a new organisation?
 The process for adding a new, remote organisation to an existing network is as follows: